mghasemi/Irene/doc/benchmarks.rst

 We apply the generalized relaxation method to some of these benchmarks that are mainly taken from [MJXY]_.

 ..
-[MJXY] M. Jamil, Xin-She Yang, *A literature survey of benchmark functions for global optimization problems*, IJMMNO, Vol. 4(2), 2013.
+[MJXY] M\.
+Jamil, Xin-She Yang, *A literature survey of benchmark functions for global optimization problems*, IJMMNO, Vol. 4(2), 2013.

 Rosenbrock Function
 ==================================